Spanish Visa Application Instructions

-Additional Requirements for Students Staying the Full Academic Year, ***including graduate students*** (US citizens abroad for only one semester do not currently need any of the following):
+Additional Requirements for Students Staying the Full Academic Year, ***including graduate students*** (Those abroad for only one semester do not currently need any of the following):

-First complete your on-line request with the FBI.
-You’ll submit your email and receive an email back with a link that says “Click here to access your request” and a PIN that you’ll input.
-Then you’ll complete the on-line request.
-After you pay, you get another e-mail that is from the same e-mail as before (Criminal Justice Information Services) with the subject line: Identity History Summary Request Confirmation.
-The e-mail is a receipt that has your order number, the payment verification code, the preference (e.g. you indicated your fingerprints would be delivered by mail), and instructions to mail your fingerprints here:
+Next, complete your on-line request with the FBI.
+You’ll submit your email, then receive an email back with a link that says “Click here to access your request” and a PIN that you’ll input.
+Then you’ll complete the on-line request (be sure to request the results are sent to you by email).
+After you pay, you get another email that is from the same email as before (Criminal Justice Information Services) with the subject line: Identity History Summary Request Confirmation.
+This email is a receipt that has your order number, the payment verification code, the preference (e.g. you indicated your fingerprints would be delivered by mail), and instructions to mail your fingerprints here:

 FBI CJIS Division